Alvorada-Dev/technical-tests/prompt-engineer/README.md

 ### Functional Requirements

 - Accept CSV file upload containing bank statement data
-- Parse the CSV and send it to OpenAI's API (GPT-4 or GPT-3.5-turbo)
+- Parse the CSV and send it to OpenAI's API
 - Return the AI-generated analysis as JSON
 - Handle errors gracefully